Skip to main content

 When you buy a house in New Jersey, location choices directly affect taxes, insurance, and long-term costs-not just lifestyle.

-• Families: Suburbs like Westfield and Ridgewood attract buyers for strong schools, with homes typically priced between $500,000–$900,000.
+• Suburbs such as Westfield and Ridgewood are known for their public-school systems, which is a factor many buyers consider regardless of household composition, with homes typically priced between $500,000-$900,000.

 Step 6: Start House Hunting Strategically